foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 # fly the coop [working title]
 locked by inertia
 wade through syrup
-burning time until my life gets clearer
+burning time until my life is clearer

 I'm lost adrift, I crave the new
 no inner hunger, starved of fuel